MainulDip/WordPressStudy/101-basic-env-current.md

 Then navigate to an existing plugin directory, theme directory, or a new working directory in the terminal and run
 - `wp-env start` or `npm run start wp-env` and `wp-env stop` to stop

 after completion, access the local environment at: http://localhost:8888.
-Log into the WordPress dashboard using username `admin` and password `password`.
+Log into the WordPress dashboard using username `admin` and password `password`.......

 For custom env config use `.wp-env.json`, details on `@wordpress/env package`